7. Fertilization

 where:

-is the weighing factor for the crop.
+is the weighing factor for crop c (unitless).